altangarts/FreeCAD-Themes-ColorPalette/README.md

 Note:
    - To apply the main configuration with the "Gradient FreeCAD" color theme: Edit ➡ Preference ➡ General ➡ Application ➡ Theme
+   - Select the "Overlay" that has the same name as the theme
    - Max-Light: #999999, Max-Dark: #191919
    - If "Accent color 3" is not applied, it is substituted with other variables (Style Sheet(Advanced), Accent color 1-2 or restart)
    - Color selection suggestion: 'Dark colors' and 'Dark and pale pastel colors'
 ### Prerequisites
 * FreeCAD ≥ v1.0.0